aditeyabaral/aditeyabaral.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Machine Learning and AI Researcher
+subtitle: Machine Learning and AI Researcher | Language and Vision Understanding Research

 profile:
   align: right